Technigo/project-react-native-app/README.md

 ## View it live

-You can try out my app here (scan the QR Code to open in iOS/Android device):
+You can try out my app <a href="https://snack.expo.io/@idsintehittapa/may-the-force-be-with-you">here.</a> (scan the QR Code to open in iOS via Expo)